Artist Q&A with Hayley Ferber

 What are the influences and inspirations in your work?

 I am greatly inspired by the sea.
 There is something about the mystery and adventure that lies beneath the waves, this whole other universe full of beauty.
-As Henry B. Culliver describes in The Book of Old Ships, “… the ship, combines all the elements of … Click here to read more
+As Henry B. Culliver describes in The Book of Old Ships, “… the ship, combines all the elements of aesthetic fundamentals; … Click here to read more